TonyPhipps/SIEM/Tactics/Account-Modification.md

 # TODO: Merge into Tactics md's

-# Use Cases by Detection Method
+# Account Modification Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)